-The Principal Investigator of the NICOLA 65+ Memory and Thinking Project and the NIA (National Institute on Ageing) grant is Dr Bernadette McGuinness, Consultant Geriatrician in the Belfast Health and Social Care Trust, Senior Lecturer in Queen’s University Belfast, and Clinical Lead of NICOLA.
+The Principal Investigator of the NICOLA 65+ Memory and Thinking Project and the NIA (National Institute on Ageing) grant is Prof Bernadette McGuinness, Consultant Geriatrician in the Belfast Health and Social Care Trust, Professor in Queen’s University Belfast, and Clinical Lead of NICOLA.

 The NIA grant has been awarded however to a collaborative team also including: